DrewDahlman/gulp-rails-boilerplate/readme.md

 But what if you are working on a rails project but want to make use of gulp still?
 This is an easy way to setup a project to do such a thing.
 Best of both worlds.
 Use the gulp build systems and the rails pipeline together.

 ## How?
 A normal Gulp project will compile and send everything into a public dist directory, this watches and compiles directly to your public and your rails assets directory for use within the rails asset pipeline.
+You will notice in the gulp tasks that it still uses the dist directory, but it also pipes

 ## Things to note:
 There is another repo that makes use of a vagrant + puppet setup so you can provision a box and install puppet and install all dependencies for gulp and node on that virtualbox.